idaholab/moose/modules/tensor_mechanics/doc/content/documentation/systems/Modules/TensorMechanics/GeneralizedPlaneStrain/index.md

 if different mesh subdomain has different generalized plane strain model, multiple subblocks with subdomain restrictions can be used.

 !listing modules/tensor_mechanics/test/tests/generalized_plane_strain/generalized_plane_strain_squares.i block=Modules/TensorMechanics/GeneralizedPlaneStrain

+An example of using generalized plane strain action through the Tensor Mechanics master action with a different `out_of_plane_direction` than the default of $z$  is given by:

+!listing modules/tensor_mechanics/test/tests/2D_different_planes/gps_xz.i block=Modules/TensorMechanics/Master/generalized_plane_strain

 Parameters supplied at the `[Modules/TensorMechanics/GeneralizedPlaneStrain]` level act as defaults for the Master action subblocks.